 The Onix Sub-Zero Pickleball Paddle averages a weight of between 7.4 to 7.8 ounces, falling in the light to mid-weight paddle category which is a great range for control and maneuverability.

-Onix uses it’s own ribbed cushion “Ergo” grip that contours to your hand and provides a great feel.
-The small 4 inch grip is designed to align to your hand so you can easily position the handle in the same spot every time you grip the paddle to add consistency and accuracy to your game especially during quick action play.
+Onix uses its own ribbed cushion “Ergo” grip that contours to your hand and provide a great feel.
+The small 4-inch grip is designed to align to your hand so you can easily position the handle in the same spot every time you grip the paddle to add consistency and accuracy to your game, especially during quick action play.

 So, while the verdict is out on edged vs. edgeless paddles, I personally feel that unless you have a very strong desire to go edgeless I wouldn’t recommend this paddle at the current price with all the other graphite options available on the market.